aosabook/500lines/BUILD.md

 500 Lines or Less has been successfully built on several Linux systems, as well as OSX 10.10+.
-Almost all of the software mentioned in the below instructions should be available via your favorite package manager, with the possible exception of LaTex on OS X (common practice seems to be installing [MacTex](https://tug.org/mactex/) via the pkg installer.)
+Almost all of the software mentioned in the below instructions should be available via your favorite package manager, with the possible exception of LaTeX on OS X (common practice seems to be installing [MacTex](https://tug.org/mactex/) via the pkg installer.)

 ## Base instructions: